Willisgxh/OscerSpider/README.md

 ## Intro
 This project is used to crawl diseases data, their associated symptoms, treatment, causes and diagnosis which form a knowledge graph using the graph database neo4j.
 The final graph should reveal the realationship between different diseases, symptoms, treatment, causes, diagnosis and you will be able to see their connections.
+The source of these data are from https://www.mayoclinic.org/diseases-conditions/index?letter=A

 ## Tech Stacks
 1. Python.
 The whole project is written in Python.